soda-collections-objects-data-literacy/WissKIBits_How-to-Tutorial/WissKIBits_Modul1/M1E0_Ablauf-Zielsetzung_en.md

 ## Guiding question

-> **How can information about an object be transformed into a transparent, interoperable semantic data model that can be implemented in WissKI?**

 This guiding question accompanies all units of the module.
 Three levels are distinguished:

 | Level | Guiding question | Result |